Easy multigrain bread made from just 8 ingredients! This healthy vegan bread recipe is stuffed full of oats and seeds and tastes just delicious!

-It was the multigrain bread Lady Lynne and I had as toast for our breakfast whilst on holiday in Bali recently that inspired me.
+It was the multigrain bread my other half and I had as toast for our breakfast whilst on holiday in Bali recently that inspired me.
 I loved how it was stuffed full of pumpkin and sunflower seeds.

 So I recreated that rustic multigrain recipe here.
 This recipe just had to be shared!

 This delicious multigrain bread was what followed the peanut butter chocolate banana smoothie bowl as toast.
 Served with a delicious selection of jams and conserves!

 As is the tradition around here I try to make my recipes as quick and easy for you to make as well as being healthy too.

 So this bread recipe is made without any butter, sweeteners or salt.

 Plus, using a sachet of instant yeast, it only takes a few hours to make.

 This multigrain bread recipe is well worth trying if you've never made bread before.

 It's a great first bread recipe as it doesn't require much kneading.
 Once you've tasted it, well, you'll be hooked!

 My other half and I always have a loaf of bread from one of my bread recipes in the freezer.
 Sliced and ready to grab and pop in the toaster!